check-run-reporter/integrations/README.md

 For the various CI integrations, check the READMEs in their [respective repos](https://github.com/check-run-reporter).

-For the CLI, get the most up to date documentation by running `crr --help`.
+For the CLI, get the most up-to-date documentation by running `crr --help`.

 ### Examples